|

 along this very narrow edge of the concrete snowshed.

 Don't look down!
 No picture of it.
-I was concentrating on walking.
+I was

 There were lots of nice views of the valley and mountains